 - juice of one lime

 - hot sauce of your choice for topping

-- Mix corn, mayo, sour cream, green onions, cayenne pepper, and Queso Cotija together until well combined.
+- Mix corn, mayo, sour cream, green onions, cayenne pepper, chili powder, juice of one lime, and Queso Cotija together until well combined.

 - Top individual portions with hot sauce and/or extra cayenne for extra heat!